TashiNyangmi/TashiNyangmi/README.md

 ### Data Engineering Enthusiast

+🔍 **Career Aspirations**:
+- Actively seeking a Data Engineering role that emphasizes learning, mentorship, and growth.
+If you know of opportunities or can offer guidance, let's connect!

 🚀 **Current Project**:
 - Deeply engaged in an end-to-end Data Engineering project, primarily utilizing AWS cloud services.
 - Harnesses football data sourced from [RapidAPI](https://rapidapi.com/api-sports/api/api-football/).